Friday, April 16

 President and CEO, Oxfam America

 Executive Director, Georgetown Institute for Women, Peace and Security

 Calls for a “People’s Vaccine” for COVID-19 are growing but have not yet been matched by needed resources or urgent action.
 The economic impact of inequitable vaccine access is being felt everywhere, and could cost over $9 trillion—with half of those losses in rich countries.
 Women and girls the world over have suffered disproportionately.

-Join thought leaders across policy, public health, and civil society to assess current challenges in vaccine distribution and share key recommendations for a more equitable COVID-19 response moving forward.
-The event will feature an Open Letter to President Biden, signed by 200+ key stakeholders, calling for an equitable vaccine distribution as a medical necessity, economic priority, and moral imperative.
+Thought leaders across policy, public health, and civil society joined together to assess current challenges in vaccine distribution and shared key recommendations for a more equitable COVID-19 response moving forward.
+The event featured an Open Letter to President Biden, signed by 200+ key stakeholders, calling for an equitable vaccine distribution as a medical necessity, economic priority, and moral imperative.